15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Ribeira da Janela rock

 The Ilheus da Ribeira da Janela is a collection of two unique rock formations located a few meters from the coast in North Madeira.
-This epic spot with rocky beach is still an ‘off the beaten path’ location, but definitely worth to visit.
-Facing north east, you can watch the sunrise here in summer season.
-During the winter months the sun disappears behind the mountains, so that’s something too take into account.
+This epic spot with rocky beach is still an ‘off the beaten path’ location, but definitely worth visiting.
+Facing northeast, you can watch the sunrise here in the summer season.
+During the winter months the sun disappears behind the mountains, so that’s something to take into account.
 With the stunning backdrop of these two impressive and uniquely formed rock formations, you can’t miss this spot when exploring Madeira’s north coast.
 Located close to Porto Moniz, you can easily combine it with a visit to the Porto Moniz Natural Pools.

 Read more about Ilheus da Ribeira da Janela rock in our complete guide